This post may contain affiliate links which won’t change your price but will share some commission.

 Chocolate Banana Pops Price Breakdown

 This recipe costs a total of $.86 to make, or $.11 per serving.
-This is cheaper than a small piece of candy, and much healthier, too!
+These chocolate banana pops are cheaper than a small piece of candy, and much healthier, too!

 Pin it here: